conradakunga/Blog/_posts/2024-12-25-correctly-processing-csv-files-in-c-net.md

 Note that this data has three commas, unlike two in all the other rows. `Salt, Evelyn` is the entirety of the name.

-The parsing code will, therefore think `Evelyn` is the second column, whereas it is in fact, part of the first, and will throw an exception:
+The parsing code will, therefore, think `Evelyn` is the second column, whereas it is in fact, part of the first, and will throw an exception:

 ```plaintext
 Unhandled exception.
 System.FormatException: The input string 'Evelyn"' was not in a correct format.